ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The subscriber MUST:

 * Provide the CA with a CSR containing the subscriber key.
-* Provide an attestation token as per this specification describing the private key protection properties of the subscriber's private key.
-This token MAY be transported inside the CSR as per draft-ietf-lamps-csr-attest, or it MAY be transported adjacent to the CSR over any other certificate enrollment mechanism.
+* Provide PKIX evidence, as per this specification, describing the private key protection properties of the subscriber's private key.
+This evidence MAY be transported inside the CSR as per draft-ietf-lamps-csr-attest, or it MAY be transported adjacent to the CSR over any other certificate enrollment mechanism.

 The CA / RA / RP / Verifier MUST:

 * Ensure that the subscriber key which is the subject of the CSR is also described by a KAT by matching either the key fingerprint or full SubjectPublicKeyInfo.
 * The hardware root-of-trust described by a PAT has a valid and active FIPS certificate according to the NIST CMVP database.
-* The attestation signing key (AK) which has signed the attestation token chains to a root certificate that A) belongs to the hardware vendor described in the PAT token, and B) is trusted by the CA / RA / RP / Verifier to endorse hardware from this vendor, for example through a CA's partner program or through a network operator's device on-boarding process.
+* The attestation key (AK) which has signed the PKIX evidence chains to a root certificate that A) belongs to the hardware vendor described in the PAT token, and B) is trusted by the CA / RA / RP / Verifier to endorse hardware from this vendor, for example through a CA's partner program or through a network operator's device on-boarding process.
 * The key is protected by a module running in FIPS mode.
 The parsing logic is to start at the leaf KAT token that matches the key in the CSR and parsing towards the root PAT ensuring that there is at least one `fipsboot=true` and no `fipsboot=false` on that path.

 # Attestation Requests {#sec-reqs}